 Philippe Starck, the ridiculously prolific French innovator of product and interior design, recently unveiled a new creation that might be able to help with that.
 Confusingly, it's called WA|HH (how do you pronounce that?
 Wah?
 Wah-jee?
 Wah-eee-hurrrrrr?) and it's a little aerosol spray that aims to provide "the feeling of being drunk, without actually being drunk or feeling sick."
 The spray contains a small amount of booze that tastes disappointingly clinical—like the ethanol you used to take sips of in chemistry class.
 Supposedly it stimulates your brain and makes you feel like you've necked 20 shots of Appalachian moonshine.

 Anyway, WA|HH is apparently way more effective when sprayed over food, so we figured we'd try some with our lunch.

 Everyone taking part had to eat something that encapsulated the kind of exquisite, indulgent dining that's come to be expected of Paris.
-Sylla got a £2.50 sandwich that looked like a cheap plastic toy from the 70s and tasted of less than nothing.
+Sylla got a $4.50 sandwich that looked like a cheap plastic toy from the 70s and tasted like nothing.